Grapes in Foodservice

 - Highlight seasonal veggies with a grape accent, such as asparagus with a fresh grape relish.

-- Surprise guests with Fresh Grape Salsa and Black Grape Margaritas in honor of Cinco de Mayo.
+- Serve Fresh Grape Salsa and Black Grape Margaritas for a fun fiesta!

 - Capitalize on the classic combination of grapes and seafood: salmon, crab and prawns offer an array of culinary opportunities with grapes.